 PSCS 6244.
 Information Systems Protection.
 3 Credits.

-The major areas of information security, including risk management, cybercrime, cyber conflict, and the technologies involved in both cyber attacks and information systems protection.
-Students develop an understanding of the root causes of insecurity in information systems and explore the processes involved in creating, implementing, and maintaining an information security program.
-Restricted to Open only to students in enrolled in graduate PSCS degree.
-Prerequisites: None.
+Major areas of information security, including risk management, cybercrime, cyber conflict, and the technologies involved in both cyber attacks and information systems protection; root causes of insecurity in information systems and the processes involved in creating, implementing, and maintaining an information security program.
+Restricted to students in the MPS in CSIM program or with the permission of the instructor.

 PSCS 6245.
 Cybersecurity Law and Policy.
 3 Credits.

-Law and policy perspectives of the federal government's response to cyber threats.
-Legal concepts relating to investigation and enforcement activities.
-Application of traditional laws of armed conflict in cyberspace.
-National security concerns.
-Restricted to Open only to students enrolled in graduate degree in PSCS.
-Prerequisites: None.
+Law and policy perspectives on the federal government's response to cyber threats; legal concepts relating to investigation and enforcement activities; application of traditional laws of armed conflict in cyberspace; and national security concerns.
+Restricted to students in the MPS in CSIM program or with the permission of the instructor.